Chillicothe Correctional Institution

 Chillicothe Correction Institution, or CCI, is a state-run medium security prison on the west bank of the Scioto River just outside Chillicothe, Ohio.
 It is located adjacent to Ross Correctional Institution and Hopewell Culture National Historical Park.
 The prison is a former military camp, named for Civil War general William Tecumseh Sherman.
 It later became a federal penitentiary and has housed several high-profile prisoners including Charles Manson in 1952, bootlegger and future NASCAR driver Junior Johnson, and serial killer Anthony Sowell.

-Country music legend Johnny Paycheck also served a 22-month stint in CCI for shooting a man in a Hillsboro Ohio bar.
-During Paycheck's time there his friend and fellow musician Merle Haggard performed for the inmates.
+Country music legend Johnny Paycheck also served a 22-month stint in CCI for shooting a man in a Hillsboro bar.
+During Paycheck's time there, his friend and fellow musician Merle Haggard performed for the inmates.

 Composition

 The prison lies in Scioto Township.

 Death row relocation

 On October 3, 2011, the Ohio Department of Rehabilitation and Corrections announced that the majority of Ohio's male death row would be relocated to CCI from the Ohio State Penitentiary (OSP) in Youngstown and Mansfield Correctional Institution in Mansfield, with some high security death row cells being maintained at OSP and inmates with medical issues being held at the Franklin Medical Center in Columbus.
 This was done to free up cells at OSP and Mansfield to be used to separate violent inmates from the general population as well as the increased security and reduced costs of transporting condemned inmates from CCI to both the execution chamber at the Southern Ohio Correctional Facility (SOCF) in Lucasville and to the Franklin Medical Center for medical treatment.
 The transfer of death row inmates was completed on January 19, 2012.

+In January 2024, the Ohio Department of Rehabilitation and Correction announced it would be moving the main men's death row from Chillicothe Correctional Institution to Ross Correctional Institution.